TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

 ### Sources of Error

-Three known sources of error impacted the validity of this experiment:
+Three known issues affected the validity of this experiment:
-- Barren plateaus in quantum models prevented gradient‑based learning.
+- **Barren Plateaus in Quantum Models:** As discussed, the quantum models suffered from vanishing gradients (barren plateaus) which prevented effective learning.
+This is a critical issue for any quantum neural network and was a primary reason the quantum vs classical comparison was effectively inconclusive.
+Overcoming this problem (through changes in network design) is essential for future studies.
-- A logical error in the LZC calculation that allowed for overlap of phrases was found after data generation (see lzc_corrections.py from commit 1b51cf870c7df4a98eeb8bf26c07eb09cf77c24f) with the following statistics for their differences: mean=1.04; median=1; max=5; std dev=0.9429.
+- **LZC Computation Bug:** A logical error in the LZC calculation that allowed for overlap of phrases was found after data generation (see lzc_corrections.py from commit 1b51cf870c7df4a98eeb8bf26c07eb09cf77c24f) with the following statistics for their differences: mean=1.04; median=1; max=5; std dev=0.9429.
 The correct value was always higher due to this because allowing overlap means a phrase that has already be seen can be used but if extending an unseen phrase does not lead to an already seen phrase, nothing changes.
 The minimum correct value for any series in the generated data was 33 for a maximum effect of 15.15% and both a mean and median effect of around 1/33 (3%).
 The corrected values are used in analysis, however, so the effect of this is infinitesimal being limited only to how much variety there was in the complexity metrics of the series chosen for the comparison grid.
-- Since the original data generation grid choices and data partitions were done with 3D binning based on the Higuchi fractal dimension instead of MPE (before the replacement), the variation in MPE values is much lower than desired.
+- **Data Binning for MPE:** Since the original data generation grid choices and data partitions were done with 3D binning based on the Higuchi fractal dimension instead of MPE (before the replacement), the variation in MPE values is much lower than desired, which might limit the ability to observe differences related to MPE.
+This is a minor limitation and suggests that future tests should ensure the sample selection covers all metrics of interest in the series grid binning.

+Despite these errors, their overall impact on the conclusions is limited and the main outcomes remain valid.
+The largest caveat remains the quantum training failure, which is treated as a result in itself (highlighting a challenge) rather than a mere experimental error.

 ## Conclusion